 Acts of Magis is a webinar series organized by the Ateneo de Manila University University Research Council (URC) together with the Ateneo Research Institute of Science and Engineering (ARISE).
 It is a series of lecture featuring the contributions of Atenean scientists amidst of the COVID-19 Pandemic.

-CCARPH’s scientists, Dr. Fabian M. Dayrit and Dr. Emma E. Porio, were one of the scientists featured in this webinar.
+CCARPH’s scientists, Fr.
+Jose Ramon T. Villarin, S.J., PhD., Dr. Emma E. Porio, and Dr. Fabian Dayrit were one of the scientists featured in this webinar.

 Crossings in our Science Journey by Fr.
 Jose Ramon T. Villarin, S.J.

 We all face crossroads along the way.
 Some paths are taken with careful deliberation, others out of serendipity.
 This session is just an informal sharing of paths I have taken that have led me to where I am now, a Jesuit who happens to be a scientist who turned into an administrator and is now hoping to be missioned back to science.
 The hope is that in this time of quarantine we will find time to ponder the choices (serendipitous or otherwise) that we have made and that continue to make us.
 Pondering the paths we’ve taken and imagining alternate trajectories (or universes) can deepen our wonder and gratitude on our way homeward (wherever home is).